 He added that the company had sent a proposal after Hurricane Irma and before Maria, as had other companies.
 He studied its brochure and was interested in its work in mountainous terrain.

 Power companies traditionally engage power companies from other states for help immediately after emergencies.
 Ramos said he did not do so in this case because the companies were hesitant to commit until they were sure where Maria would make landfall.
-He did not do so afterward, he said, because by then the corps of engineers had been tasked with the job.
+He did not do so afterward, he said, because by then the Army Corps of Engineers had been tasked with the job.

 In an interview Thursday, Ramos said he had not heard of Whitefish before.